Release Notes

 • Support for using HashiCorp Vault for storing secrets

-NGINX Management Suite now supports the use of HashiCorp Vault to store secrets such as SSL Certificates and Keys.
+NGINX Management Suite now supports the use of Hashicorp Vault to store secrets such as SSL Certificates and Keys.
 Use of a new or existing Vault deployment is supported.

 On the NGINX Plus usage tracking page, the number of NGINX Plus instances used over time is available in a graph.
 You can also view the minimum, maximum, and average count of concurrent unique instances in a given time period.